jackdesert/dailydancer/README.md

   * Inline scripts and stylesheets in production mode so only one network hit
   * Make a /jack page that tells about the author, and link to it instead of giving a mailto
   * Make sure received-at is converted to the correct day (Pacific time) when used to parse relative dates in subjects
-  * (Jennifer, Nicholas) What about putting posting guidelines in the FAQ how to make sure the event is found?
-  * register pdxdailydancer.com
   * Staging site
   * Build an interactive thing that displays a message and asks if the correct date has been found, then saves the "confirmed_date" so it is easy to test whether they are all correctly identified.